 The University of Missouri System is comprised of four campuses (in Columbia, Kansas City, Rolla and St. Louis), a health system, 10 research parks and incubators, 19 agricultural research centers and a vast network of Small Business Technology & Development Centers and Extension offices across the state.

-There are more than 77,300 students enrolled in the four-campus University of Missouri System - representing approximately 45 percent of all undergraduate students enrolled in the state's public four-year institutions, approximately 64 percent of the state's graduate students and the overwhelming majority of professional school students.
+There are nearly 78,000 students enrolled in the four-campus University of Missouri System - representing approximately 45 percent of all undergraduate students enrolled in the state's public four-year institutions, approximately 64 percent of the state's graduate students and the overwhelming majority of professional school students.

 Nearly 6,000 top-quality faculty and researchers work on the campuses of the University of Missouri System.

-With more than 32,000 employees in the state, the University of Missouri System is among Missouri's largest employers.
-Last year, UM employees and retirees residing in the state paid $50.9 million in Missouri state taxes.
+The University of Missouri System is among Missouri's largest employers.
+Last year, UM employees and retirees residing in the state paid $53.1 million in Missouri state taxes.

 About 250,000 university alumni live in the state of Missouri, comprising about half of all University of Missouri alumni around the world.

-Between FY 2008 and FY 2013, the university attracted more than $1.1 billion in research, funded primarily from outside the state but spent within the state.
-In 2014, the university was issued 53 patents and filed 83 patent applications; created four startup companies based on UM technologies; and brought in $10.8 million in licensing income.
+Between FY 2009 and FY 2014, the university attracted more than $1.1 billion in research, funded primarily from outside the state but spent within the state.
+In 2015, the university was issued 35 patents and filed 76 patent applications; created five startup companies based on UM technologies; and brought in $8 million in licensing income.